-While eBay has significantly less buyers than Amazon, they still have a huge chunk of the ecommerce pie.
-Compare to Amazon, eBay is a much friendlier marketplace for ecommerce sellers.
-With free listing for up to 50 items and an affordable package for larger sellers, it’s a no-brainer for multichannel sellers.
-Being a successful eBay seller can provide you with a booming and high-converting business.
-You just need to know these following eBay seller tips to kick start your successful career.
+While eBay has significantly less buyers than Amazon, they still have a huge piece of the ecommerce pie.
+Compared to Amazon, eBay is a much friendlier marketplace.
+With free listing for up to 50 items and an affordable package for larger sellers, it’s a no-brainer for multichannel retailers to sell on eBay’s platform.
+Creating a high-converting business on eBay is entirely possible.
+You just need these eBay seller tips to kick start your successful career.

 Be Aware of Your Competition

 Customers have a lot of alternatives for buying products online.
-It’s almost a given that whatever you are selling they can find from another seller in a matter of seconds.
-That’s why it is important that you get to know your competition.
-You have to know what others who are selling the same or similar products are offering customers.
-If you see that someone else is selling a product at a much lower price than you are, chances are good that a customer will see that too, then go with the other seller.
+It’s a given that whatever you’re selling, they can find the same product from another seller in a matter of seconds.
+That’s why it’s important that you get to know your competition.
+If you see someone selling a product at a much lower price than you are, chances are a customer will see that too, then go with the cheaper product.
 The same goes for shipping.
 Customers are more likely to go with a seller who offers free, discounted, or lower shipping costs.

 Create Awesome Product Listings

 Your buyers don’t get to see your products in person.
-They can’t feel or inspect them to ensure they will be happy with them.
-That means that your product descriptions and images have to be detailed and appealing.
+That means your product descriptions and images must be detailed and appealing.
 That said, in order for customers to find your products, your listings also have to utilize search engine optimization with the most effective keywords that describe your products.

 Become a Power Seller

 When you reach $3,000 in sales with over 100 transactions annually, and you have at least 98% positive feedback, eBay can make you a “power seller.”
-This title will show customers that you are respected, experienced, and that you give your buyers quality products and excellent service.
+This title will show customers that you are respected, experienced, and that you provide quality products and excellent service.
 It also entitles you to a reduction in seller’s fees.

 Use an Inventory Management Solution